 The main difference is that we see fewer things in one go.
 Usually, we just do one attraction or activity in a day.
 We intersperse our big days out with big chill days.

-For us, it is really important that the whole travel thing is enjoyable and sustainable.
-It’s currently an indefinite plan for us so it’s very important to go slow and enjoy the journey.
+For us, the whole travel thing must be enjoyable and sustainable.
+It’s currently an indefinite plan for us, so going slow and enjoying the journey is very important.

 The other main difference from my (Elly’s) perspective is that we go less off the beaten track than we would on our own.
-If we do go off the beaten track it would be for shorter periods of time with such little kiddos.
+If we do go off the beaten track, it would be for shorter periods with such little kiddos.

 Accommodation as slow travelers in SouthEast Asia

-In Penang and Johor Bahru (Malaysia), we enjoyed condo living.
-Condo living in Malaysia (both in Penang and JB) was the best quality of living for us in South East Asia for the most affordable price.
+In Penang and Johor Bahru (Malaysia), we enjoyed living in a condo.
+Condo living in Malaysia (both in Penang and JB) was the best quality of living for us in Southeast Asia for the most affordable price.
 You can also get this in KL.
-(We were house sitting while we were there so didn’t stay in a condo).
+(We were house-sitting while there, so we didn’t stay in a condo).

 As long as you don’t mind sharing, you’ll usually get access to a lovely pool or two, gym, playground, sauna, and sometimes a few other things.
 We had table tennis and squash in Penang, and a safe rooftop garden on floor 31 in Johor Bahru!

 In Bohol, Philippines, we lived in a local community.
-In Hoi An, we had a little two-storey, 2-bedroom house in a local housing area.
+In Hoi An, we had a two-story, 2-bedroom house in a local housing area.

-Often, we would be able to find local apartments available as monthly rentals in Southeast Asia.
+Often, we could find local apartments available as monthly rentals in Southeast Asia.
 We usually booked a week via Airbnb to give us a chance to find something and get a feel for the area.
 Sometimes, we would look at several places and then end up staying at the Airbnb accommodation for the duration of our stay.

 Transport as a slow travel, worldschooling family in South East Asia